achabense/moody/README.md

 #### Recent plans
 - Cleanups for rule lists (those in `rules/...`).
 There are going to be refined lists of rules in the formal releases.
-- Finish documentation for the "lock & capture" feature.
+- Finish documentation.
 - Refine visual/layout.
 - Add support for unbounded space.
 - Add support for batch-preview mode for 'Randomize' etc.
 - Refine and stabilize keyboard/mouse controls etc. Some controls may be different in the formal release.
 - (Maybe) Add a convenient way to save rules directly into files.
 - (Maybe) Add support for icons/fonts.
-- (Maybe) Make some controls user-customizable.
+- (Maybe) Make some controls/default settings user-customizable.